-3. (a)(1) Except as provided in subparagraph (2), the report of a committee on a measure or matter shall be printed in a single volume that-

-- (A) shall include all supplemental, minority, or additional views that have been submitted by the time of the filing of the report; and - (B) shall bear on its cover a recital that any such supplemental, minority, or additional views (and any material submitted under paragraph (c)(3)) are included as part of the report. - (2) A committee may file a supplemental report for the correction of a technical error in its previous report on a measure or matter.
-A supplemental report only correcting errors in the depiction of record votes under paragraph (b) may be filed under this subparagraph and shall not be subject to the requirement in clause 4 or clause 6 concerning the availability of reports - (b) With respect to each record vote on a motion to report a measure or matter of a public nature, and on any amendment offered to the measure or matter, the total number of votes cast for and against, and the names of members voting for and against, shall be included in the committee report.
-The preceding sentence does not apply to a report by the Committee on Rules on a rule, joint rule, or the order of business or to votes taken in executive session by the Committee on Standards of Official Conduct. - (c) The report of a committee on a measure that has been approved by the committee shall include, separately set out and clearly identified, the following: - (1) Oversight findings and recommendations under clause 2(b)(1) of rule X - (2) The statement required by section 308(a) of the Congressional Bud get Act of 1974, except that an estimate of new budget authority shall include, when practicable, a comparison of the total estimated funding level for the relevant programs to the appropriate levels under current law. - (3) An estimate and comparison prepared by the Director of the Congressional Budget Office under section 402 of the Congressional Budget Act of 1974 if timely submitted to the committee before the filing of the report. - (4) A statement of general performance goals and objectives, including outcome-related goals and objectives, for which the measure authorizes funding. - (d) Each report of a committee on a public bill or public joint resolution shall contain the following: - (1) A statement citing the specific powers granted to Congress in the Constitution to enact the law proposed by the bill or joint resolution. - (2)(A) An estimate by the committee of the costs that would be incurred in carrying out the bill or joint resolution in the fiscal year in which it is reported and in each of the five fiscal years following that
+- 3. (a)(1) Except as provided in subparagraph (2), the report of a committee on a measure or matter shall be printed in a single volume that- - (A) shall include all supplemental, minority, additional, or dissenting views that have been submitted by the time of the filing of the report; and - (B) shall bear on its cover a recital that any such supplemental, minority, additional, or dissenting views (and any material submitted under paragraph (c)(3)) are included as part of the report. - (2) A committee may file a supplemental report for the correction of a technical error in its previous report on a measure or matter.
+A supplemental report only correcting errors in the depiction of record votes under paragraph (b) may be filed under this subparagraph and shall not be subject to the requirement in clause 4 or clause 6 concerning the availability of reports. - (b) With respect to each record vote on a motion to report a measure or matter of a public nature, and on any amendment offered to the measure or matter, the total number of votes cast for and against, and the names of members voting for and against, shall be included in the committee report.
+The preceding sentence does not apply to votes taken in executive session by the Committee on Ethics, and applies only to the maximum extent practicable to a report by the Committee on Rules on a rule, joint rule, or the order of business.